Empowering Healthcare Practitioners with Language Models: Structuring Speech Transcripts in Two Real-World Clinical Applications: Experiments Results

 To identify how different language models affect the performance of our nursing approach, we experimented with four closed-weight LLMs\footnote{Open-weight models were excluded because of compatibility considerations.}: \begin{enumerate*}[label=(\roman*)] \item GPT-4o \item GPT-4o-mini \item GPT-4.1 \item GPT-4.1-mini \end{enumerate*}.
 For all models we use the same prompt and we evaluate the ability of each model to correctly extract the flowsheet-relevant clinical facts from each transcript.
 In particular, we calculate the $f1$ score for each experiment.

 In Table \ref{table_results_nurse}, we can observe that the GPT-4.1 model consistently outperforms all other models across all proprietary datasets.
 However, it seems that GPT-4o achieved the best performance in the synthetic experiments, possibly because we use the same model to generate SYNUR.
-Furthermore, these experiments highlight the positive effect of including examples in the extraction prompt, as all models can achieve a higher $f_1$. \paragraph{Error Analysis} By examining misclassifications in our experiments, we can identify two error categories.
+Furthermore, these experiments highlight the positive effect of including examples in the extraction prompt, as all models can achieve a higher $f_1$. \paragraph{Error Analysis} By examining misclassifications, we can identify two error categories.
 In particular, models struggle with \begin{enumerate*}[label=(\roman*)] \item identifying the value on a medical scale that corresponds to a given situation \item inferring a missing medical identifier \end{enumerate*}.

-For SYNUR, we observe a slight drop in performances caused in part by the usage of a coarser-grained schema, longer dictations and variations in the speech style, e.g. more hesitations.
+For SYNUR, we observe comparable performances except for 4o-mini for which the variations might be caused by the coarser-grained schema, longer dictations and variations in the speech style, e.g. more hesitations.
 Thus, future works could leverage real nurse dictations and build a large nursing observation ontology.
 Nonetheless, human verifications of SYNUR's schema and synthetic dictations mentioned high quality as well as high similarity to real data.